zfrank7777/Aimbot-Survey-and-Demo/SmallDemo/README.md

 This time, when we try to start a debugger within "CheatEngine", this program stops immediately upon detection.
 It is worthy to note that this trick does not hinder a debugger-free memory manipulation.
 Hence, the attacker can still read/write to the program's memory space without being detected.

+## vicitm_guard.cpp
+This demonstrates how to detect memory modification by setting a hidden variable dependent on the target variable.